matthodan/jekyll-asset-pipeline/README.md

   > *If you are using [Bundler](http://gembundler.com/) to manage your project's gems, you can just add "coffee-script" to your Gemfile and run `bundle install`.*

+3. Append a ".coffee" extension to the filename of any asset that should be converted with the `CoffeeScriptConverter`.
+For example, "foo.js" would become "foo.js.coffee".

-3. Run the `jekyll` command to compile your site.
+4. Run the `jekyll` command to compile your site.

 That is it!
 Your asset pipeline has converted any CoffeeScript assets into JavaScript before adding them to a bundle.